 As COVID-19 continues to disrupt nearly every aspect of daily life throughout the United States and much of the world, many people with pending personal injury claims are concerned about how the crisis may affect them.
 While no one can be certain what the future holds, here are some predictions about what may be to come over the next few months for personal injury victims.

 Personal Injury Claims Will Continue to Move Forward

 COVID-19 has caused closures of non-essential business and government offices in many cities around the country, and the courts have not been an exception, including those in Riverside and San Bernardino counties.
 That said, many are continuing to operate, albeit with certain restrictions in place.
-Many have closed their doors to the general public, limited their activity to emergency hearings, and postponed routine matters.
-In the event that you have a pending personal injury trial, there may be some delays in getting your case resolved.
+Many have closed their doors to the public, limited their activity to emergency hearings, and postponed routine matters.
+If you have a pending personal injury trial, there may be some delays in getting your case resolved.
 If your personal injury claim will be settled out of court, there is less of a chance of delay, as many insurance companies are operating normally with a remote workforce.

 Virtual Meetings Will Become Commonplace